RoboJackets/barweb-card-reader/README.md

 pip install -r requirements.txt
 ```

+### Kernel Module Conflicts

+If you're running this on Ubuntu, you'll likely get a "No readers connected" error when running the script.
+That's because one of the default kernel modules conflicts with the Python smart card libraries.
+You can disable the conflicting module by making this change:

+`sudo echo "blacklist pn533_usb" >> /etc/modprobe.d/blacklist-libnfc.conf`

 ## Running the script

 The script supports running either as a WebSocket server or a keyboard emulator.